 Finally, videos are your best bet for improving conversions.
 There are a few reasons for this.

 The functionality is for the potential customer, so your value proposition has to be customer-oriented.
 It’s not for your engineers or your company’s CEO.
-Features are “what your product has” and benefits are “what can features do for the customers”.
+Features are “what your product has” and benefits are “what these features can do for the customers”.

-A value proposition answers the question “What is in it, for me?” for the customer.
+A value proposition answers the question “What's' in it for me?” for the customer.
 This is NOT the place to answer “How will you do this for me?”